SHUBHAMspy/react-learning/readme.md

 *Limitations*:
 1. Its sole purpose is also its limitation i.e it only handle view layer of the application.
 Which was its motivation to separate view from network and business logic.
+2. React is not a full-blown framework as it is only a library.

-2. It also has some learning curve.
+3. It also has some learning curve.
+4. Coding might become complex as it will make use of inline templating and JSX.

 Things to know: